alirezarezaeikalat/mit-6.0001/readMe.txt

       b. you can choose your python interpreter bellow the vs code.

-      c. you can findout which python or pip you are running by using:
+      c. you can find out which python or pip you are running by using:

             which python      or which pip